 The floor press allows you to gain strength and muscle mass without the ill effects that frequent bench presses bring.

-When you stretch your legs it becomes a pure test of strength for the upper body.
-You can't smuggle your legs.
+When you stretch your legs it becomes a pure upper body strength test.
+You cannot smuggle with your legs.

-You can train with a floor press purely on strength but also on muscle mass.
+You can train purely for strength with a floor press but also for muscle mass.

-You will probably get stronger with bench press.
-You often get into the hardest corner of bench pressing where the load is the heaviest.
+You will probably get stronger with bench pressing.
+You often get into the hardest corner of bench pressing where the load is heaviest.

 A floor press is an exercise that you can use as an upper body exercise.
-It is a way to reap the benefits of bench pressing but not the disadvantages.
+It is a way to still reap the benefits of bench pressing but not the disadvantages.
 Everyone likes to bench press.
-There is something about being able to bench press a lot and it is often seen as a sign of strength.
-But unfortunately we see that when this exercise is done too often, problems can arise in the shoulder.
-Muscles in the shoulder and especially the rotator cuff can become overloaded and can even lead to tendonitis.
-In times of nasty injuries, it is a good way to keep training but it is also one of our most sought-after rehabilitation exercises for training a shoulder injury!
+There is something about being able to bench press a lot and is often seen as a sign of strength.
+But unfortunately we see that when this exercise is done too often problems can develop in the shoulder.
+Muscles in the shoulder, especially the rotator cuff, can become overloaded and can even lead to tendonitis.
+In times of nasty injuries, it is a great way to still keep training but it is also one of our most sought after rehabilitation exercise for training a shoulder injury!

 Pure upper body!

-By stretching the legs you cannot make a hollow back and you cannot push from your legs.
-This is not necessarily right or wrong, but it does mean that you are relying purely on your upper body.
-If you have little experience with bench presses, this is an ideal way to get used to this movement pattern.
-The movement is easier to control and you know better what to do.
-Let's face it, you are not going to bounce your elbows on the floor like crazy.
-You are training much more consciously than you normally would when bench pressing.
-The floor provides a controlled tempo.
-These are all preconditions for a more efficient movement pattern.
+By stretching your legs, you cannot make a hollow back and push from your legs.
+This isn't necessarily right or wrong but by doing this you are purely putting an appeal to your upper body.
+If you have little experience with bench pressing, this is an ideal way to get used to this movement pattern.
+The movement is more controllable and you know better what to do.
+Let's face it you're not going to bounce your elbows on the floor like crazy.
+You are exercising much more consciously than you normally do when bench pressing.
+The floor provides a controlled pace.
+All conditions for a more efficient movement pattern.

 More frequency in press exercises:

 It allows you to train chest-shoulder-triceps more often.
 With a floor press you train mainly triceps and a lot less chest and shoulders than with a normal bench press.
-It is also not the case that bench presses train your chest or shoulders directly.
-For muscle growth there are other exercises that do more justice to the function of the chest.
-More about this another time!
+By the way, it's also not true that bench presses super directly train your chest or shoulders.
+For muscle growth, there are other exercises that do more justice to the function of the chest.
+More on this another time!

-When you want to get stronger you should do the exercise more often.
+When you want to get stronger you need to do that exercise more often.
 Besides strength, it is also important that your muscles know what to do.
-So you have to be as efficient as possible.
+In other words, you need to control them as efficiently as possible.
 Compare it to playing the piano.
-The more often you do this the better the coordination, the less effort it takes.
+The more often you do it the better the coordination, the less effort it takes.

-Getting stronger in the hardest corner of the bench press:
+Getting stronger in the hardest corner of bench pressing:

-Many people, when they can control the weight well downwards, often still get the barbell a few inches off the chest.
+Many people, when they can control the weight down well, often still get the barbell a few inches off the chest.
 After that, it becomes really difficult.
-With the floor press, you train this weak position.
-After a period of regular floor presses, your bench press will probably feel easier.
+With the floor press, you train precisely that weak position.
+After a period of regular floor presses, your bench press will probably start to feel easier.

-Do you want to know more?
+Want to know more?
 Suffering from a shoulder injury that just won't go away?
-Take a look at www.fysiofitaal.nl to see what we can do for you or contact us directly!
+Check out www.fysiofitaal.nl to see what we can do for you or contact us directly!